 Since reports of Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) came out of China in late 2019, the virus has spread worldwide.
-COVID-19, the disease that SARS-CoV-2 causes, has caused millions of illnesses and hundreds of thousands of deaths.
+COVID-19, the disease that SARS-CoV-2 causes, has caused tens of millions of illnesses and more than a million deaths.
 The World Health Organization classified it as a global pandemic.

 Groups at higher risk currently include older adults and people with other health conditions like diabetes, heart disease, or lung disease.

 Pregnant women also are at higher risk for severe illness from COVID-19, according to the Centers for Disease Control and Prevention (CDC) Because of that, it is important to take preventive actions if you are pregnant.

 Never Miss a Beat!